Shailendra114/Java-Language/README.md

 # Java-Language
-This repositary is the collection of the materials that i have followed to learn java.
+This repositary is the collection of the materials that i have followed to learn java programming language.

 # Introduction:-